suiluj482/ainf-compiling-with-arrays/README.md

 - JAX https://docs.jax.dev/en/latest/installation.html#installation

 ## Structure
 Throughout the folder All.lean files are used to import everything from a folder.
-They are auto generated with a small helper script https://github.com/suiluj482/leanHelpers.
+Their imports are auto generated with a small helper script https://github.com/suiluj482/leanHelpers.

 There are 6 main folders:
 - Utils contains general utilities not directly tied to the domain of this work